-A “return-to-work” program allows an employer to encourage and facilitate an employee’s return to work as soon as it is medically approved.
-Return-To-Work (RTW) can save employers money.
-Statistics support that bringing injured employees back to work in a temporary modified duty capacity results in reduced workers compensation expenses AND expedited return to full capability by the injured worker.
+A Return to Work (RTW) program enables employers to facilitate an employee’s return to work as soon as it is medically approved.
+Statistics support that bringing injured employees back to work in a temporary modified duty capacity results in reduced workers compensation costs AND expedites their return to full duty status.
 In addition, the injured worker is contributing to the business in a meaningful way by doing work that would have to be transferred to another employee.

-The return to work temporary employment need not be at the pre-injury position or wage, but at a position that allows for continued work that is consistent with the employee’s ability to perform given the injury and medical direction.
+The modified duty need not be at the pre-injury position or wage, but at a position that allows for continued work that is consistent with the employee’s ability to perform given the injury and medical direction.
 Studies have shown that the sooner an injured employee returns to work in any capacity, the more likely they are to eventually reestablish a full duty schedule and full productivity.
 Studies have also illustrated that the longer the employee is off the job, the less likely the employee is to return to the place of employment or to a full duty status.
 When labor markets are tight and qualified applicants limited, the return of the employee to the operation is integral to a company’s productivity.
-The resulting trust and positive relationship between the employee and employer will reap rewards for both.

-Below are the necessary steps to implement a Return-to-Work program for an injured employee:
+Below are the suggested steps to implement a Return to Work program for an injured employee:

-- The treating doctor releases the injured worker to return to work on a restrictive basis.
+- The treating doctor releases the injured worker to return to work on a restrictive basis with light duty restrictions.

-- Once the temporary duty has been defined, the employer sends a “bona fide” offer of employment to the injured worker which provides the terms and description of the modified duty being offered.
+- Once the modified or temporary duty has been defined, create and send a “bona fide” offer of employment to the injured worker.
+The “bona fide” offer provides the terms and description of the modified duty being offered.

-- The injured employee can return to work once the document is accepted and signed.
+- The injured employee can return to work once the “bona fide” offer is accepted and signed.

-- When the employee recovers and returns to their normal duties, the program is complete.
+- When the employee recovers and receives a full duty release, the injured employee returns to their normal duties.